zjunlp/Low-resource-KEPapers/README.md

 # Low-resource Information Extraction 🚀

-🍎 The repository is a paper set on low-resource information extraction (NER, RE, EE), which is categorized into three paradigms.
+🍎 The repository is a paper set on low-resource information extraction (IE), mainly including NER, RE and EE, which is generally categorized into two paradigms:

+- **Traditional** Low-Resource IE approaches
+    - Exploiting Higher-Resource Data
+    - Developing Stronger Data-Efficient Models
+    - Optimizing Data and Models Together
+- **LLM-based** Low-Resource IE approaches
+    - Direct Inference Without Tuning
+    - Model Specialization With Tuning

 🤗 We strongly encourage the researchers who want to promote their fantastic work for the community to make pull request and update their papers in this repository!

-📖 **Survey Paper**: Knowledge Extraction in Low-Resource Scenarios: Survey and Perspective (2023) \[[paper](https://arxiv.org/abs/2202.08063)\]
+📖 **Survey Paper**: Information Extraction in Low-Resource Scenarios: Survey and Perspective (2023) \[[paper](https://arxiv.org/abs/2202.08063)\]

 🗂️ **Slides**: